phepy: Visual benchmarks and improvements for out-of-distribution detectors: Weighting Synthetic OOD Samples in Detector Training

 Overlapping ID and synthetic OOD points cannot be solved with clever OOD synthesis alone.
 For instance, applying an OOD synthesiser to an entirely ID parameter space would still produce synthetic OOD samples, even though they are guaranteed to be ID.
 This issue motivates us to define a weighting function $w_{\text{OOD}}(X) \in [0.0; 1.0]$ that weighs down OOD inputs that clash with ID training data.
 We assume that there is a distribution $\mathbb{P}_{X}$ of semantically valid input features that is a superset of the ID and OOD distributions.
 Since the synthetic OOD inputs may contain some misclassified ID inputs, we want to prioritise ID samples over synthetic OOD samples.
 Thus, after the ID inputs have been drawn from $\mathbb{P}_{X}$, they partially block off parts of the distribution.
-When synthetic OOD inputs are generated, samples that fall within ID areas are blocked and weighted down. \Cref{fig:id-ood-weights} shows a simple example which we use to walk through how we design the OOD sample weight factor $w_{\text{OOD}}(X)$.
+When synthetic OOD inputs are generated, samples that fall within ID areas are blocked and weighted down. \Cref{fig:id-ood-weights} shows a simple example which we use to explain how we design the OOD sample weight factor $w_{\text{OOD}}(X)$.

-\newpar We first need to calculate the probability density functions (pdf) of the input domain distribution $\mathbb{P}_X$, the in-distribution $\mathbb{P}_{X_{\text{ID}}}$ and the out-of-distribution $\mathbb{P}_{X_{\text{OOD}}}$.
+We first need to calculate the probability density functions (PDF) of the input domain distribution $\mathbb{P}_X$, the in-distribution $\mathbb{P}_{X_{\text{ID}}}$ and the out-of-distribution $\mathbb{P}_{X_{\text{OOD}}}$.
 If their analytical forms are unknown, they can be proxied, e.g. with distribution fitting or a lower-dimensional auto-associative reconstruction error.

-While the ID and the OOD samples both come from the input domain, they have likely sampled it with bias.
-To make apparent which areas of the input domain have already been sampled, we rescale all three pdfs such that the input data pdf dominates both the ID and OOD pdfs, as seen in \CFref{fig:id-ood-weights}{.1}.

-Note that some of the areas have been sampled twice, i.e. the ID pdf and the OOD pdf overlap.
-Since we prioritise ID samples, we ignore the area below the OOD pdf wherever it overlaps with the area below the ID pdf curve.
+Note that some of the areas have been sampled twice, i.e. the ID PDF and the OOD PDF overlap.
+Since we prioritise ID samples, we ignore the area below the OOD PDF wherever it overlaps with the area below the ID PDF curve.